Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 Application Device Queues (ADq)
 -------------------------------
 Application Device Queues (ADq) allows you to dedicate one or more queues to a specific application.
-This can reduce latency for the specified application, and allow Tx traffic to be rate limited per application.
-Follow the steps below to set ADq.
+This can reduce latency for the woke specified application, and allow Tx traffic to be rate limited per application.
+Follow the woke steps below to set ADq.

 Requirements: